Matthew Stevens: 2012/2013

 Stevens withdrew from the season's opening ranking event, the Wuxi Classic due to a bad back and could not advance beyond the second round in any of the next three events.
-At the 2012 UK Championship he beat Dominic Dale 6–1 and Marco Fu 6–4 to reach the quarter-finals for the first time since lifting the trophy in 2003.
-In a scrappy game versus Mark Davis, Stevens was beaten 4–6.
-Stevens missed a simple brown at 4–1 up against Mark Williams in the first round of the Masters and then made a series of errors during the rest of the match to lose 4–6.
-His second quarter-final of the season came at the German Masters, where he was defeated 3–5 by Marco Fu, before losing 2–4 to Stephen Maguire in the second round of the Welsh Open.
+At the 2012 UK Championship he beat Dominic Dale 6–1 and Fu 6–4 to reach the quarter-finals for the first time since lifting the trophy in 2003.
+In his game versus Mark Davis, Stevens was beaten 4–6.
+Stevens missed a brown at 4–1 up against Williams in the first round of the Masters and eventually lost 4–6.
+He also progressed to the quarter-final at the German Masters, where he was defeated 3–5 by Fu, before losing 2–4 to Stephen Maguire in the second round of the Welsh Open.

 Stevens travelled to Haikou, China, for the World Open, but his cue failed to arrive on time for his first round match against David Gilbert.
-However, he beat Gilbert 5–4 with a borrowed cue and Shaun Murphy 5–3 with Mark Williams' cue before his own finally arrived for his quarter-final against Judd Trump.
+He beat Gilbert 5–4 with a borrowed cue and Murphy 5–3 with Mark Williams' cue before his own arrived for his quarter-final against Judd Trump.
 It was Trump this time who suffered cue troubles as his tip became damp during the match and Stevens took full advantage to triumph 5–3.
 He then came back from 4–5 against Neil Robertson in the semi-finals to win 6–5 and reach his first ranking event final since the 2008 Bahrain Championship.
-He faced Mark Allen in the final and, despite making two centuries, he was comfortably beaten 4–10.
-Stevens' season finished in disappointment as he lost in first round of the China Open 2–5 to Rory McLeod and 7–10 to Marco Fu in the World Championship, which saw him finish the year ranked world number 14.
+He faced Mark Allen in the final and was beaten 4–10.
+Stevens' season finished after he lost in first round of the China Open 2–5 to Rory McLeod and 7–10 to Fu in the World Championship, which saw him finish the year ranked world number 14.

 2013/2014

 At the season's opening ranking event, the 2013 Wuxi Classic, Stevens beat Lu Ning 5–1, Liang Wenbo and Peter Lines both 5–3, and David Morris 5–2, to advance to the semi-finals.
-He threatened a brief comeback against John Higgins from 0–5 down, but lost 2–6.
-He gained some revenge over Higgins at the International Championship by beating him 6–2, before being eliminated by Ding Junhui 1–6 in the third round.
-He was beaten in the last 32 of both the UK Championship (2–6 by Robert Milkins) and the German Masters (4–5 by Shaun Murphy, after Stevens had led 4–1).
-He also lost deciding frames in the last 32 of the Welsh Open and World Open to Joe Perry and Judd Trump respectively.
+He lost 2–6 to Higgins.
+At the International Championship, he defeated Higgins 6–2, before being eliminated by Ding 1–6 in the third round.
+He was beaten in the last 32 of the UK Championship 2–6 by Robert Milkins.
+He also lost deciding frames in the last 32 of the Welsh Open and World Open to Joe Perry and Trump respectively.
 He failed to qualify for the World Championship this year as he lost 8–10 to Tom Ford in the final qualifying round.
 Stevens dropped out of the top 16 and ended the year as world number 19.